The Valley Hospital: Locations

-Main Hospital Campus (223 North Van Dien Ave., Ridgewood)
+Main Hospital Campus (4 Valley Health Plaza, Paramus)

 The Valley Hospital's main campus houses the hospital's inpatient medical/surgical services and emergency department, as well as cardiovascular, orthopedic, oncology, mother/baby and neurology services.

 Luckow Pavilion (1 Valley Health Plaza, Paramus)

 The Robert and Audrey Luckow Pavilion is home to the George R. Jaqua Same Day Services Center, the Daniel and Gloria Blumenthal Cancer Center, the Valley Hospital Fertility Center and the Valley Health Pharmacy.

 Kraft Center (15 Essex Road, Paramus)

 Support offices for The Valley Hospital, Valley Home Care and Valley Medical Group are located at The Dorothy B. Kraft Center.

 Kireker Center for Child Development (140 E. Ridgewood Ave., Paramus)

 The Center for Child Development offers care for children with special needs, including developmental pediatrics, rehabilitation therapy, audiology services, feeding therapy, autism programs and more.

-The New Valley Hospital

-Valley is currently building a state-of-the-art, 372-bed hospital on a brand-new campus in Paramus.
-The New Valley Hospital will provide single-patient rooms to enhance patient privacy, safety and comfort.
-A flexible facility design, with features such as universally sized operating and procedure rooms, will enable the hospital to adapt to changing needs and medical technology.
-The hospital is expected to open in 2023.

 Affiliations

 In December 2014, Valley announced its affiliation with the Mount Sinai Health System.
 The academic partnership brings new research opportunities to Valley, with the goal of enhancing the hospital's clinical services and attracting leading physicians.
 Both institutions will remain independent.

 In April 2015, Valley announced its affiliation with Cleveland Clinic's Sydell and Arnold Miller Family Heart & Vascular Institute.
 Through this affiliation, Valley has become a member of the Cleveland Clinic Cardiovascular Specialty Network.
 Both institutions will share best practices in cardiac care, coordinate care, and develop programs to improve quality of care and patient safety.